Aninstance/ZWS-WordPress-Anti-Spam-URL-Filter/readme.txt

 Users with the role of "administrator" are exempt from the blacklist filter.

+Please note: Use of this plugin may also invoke the filtering on web form plugins which rely on the Wordpress commenting system code.

+For example, the filtering is applied to messages sent from the "Clean & Simple Contact Form" plugin.

 == Plugin Website ==

 The URL of this plugin's website is: https://www.zaziork.com/zws-wordpress-anti-spam-filter-plugin/